Want to take quizzes and track your credits?

 Physician (Doctor of Medicine or Osteopathic Medicine)

-Medical professional or team of professionals (eg, health educator, registered dietitian, nutrition professional, or other licensed practitioner, such as a medical assistant) working under the direct supervision of a physician.
+Medical professional (eg, health educator, registered dietitian, nutrition professional, or other licensed practitioner) or team of medical professionals (which can include medical assistants) working under the direct supervision of a physician.
 Direct supervision is defined as being physically present in the office suite to render assistance, if necessary.

 The AWV is well-reimbursed by Medicare, as illustrated in the table below.